Is Divorce On Your Horizon?

 Getting divorced is something no one hopes for.
 It is the separation of two people who once had similar hopes, dreams, and interests.
 But, if divorce should become a reality in your life, there are many pieces to the puzzle to consider as you work to close this chapter of your life.

 Tennessee requires that sufficient grounds for divorce be established.
-Most often, irreoncilable differences is the cause, and is when the two parties differ so greatly in their viewpoints on issues (whether related or unrelated to marriage), that they can no longer be married.
+Most often, irreconcilable differences are the cause, and are when the two parties differ so greatly in their viewpoints on issues (whether related or unrelated to marriage), that they can no longer be married.
 Irreconcilable differences can be established with other grounds for divorce.
 Finally, there are waiting periods that must be met before moving forward with a divorce, and are different depending on whether you have minor children.

 For a couple getting divorced, the division of assets can be onerous and stressful.
-Assets will be calculated on whether they are pre-marital or marital, length of marriage, amount of individual estates, and financial behavior during marriage.
-However, if there is a legal separation prior to divorce proceedings, this process may get simplified in that the court may determine a point in which any newly acquired asset is separate property.
+Assets will be calculated on whether they are premarital or marital, length of the marriage, amount of individual estates, and financial behavior during the marriage.
+However, if there is a legal separation prior to divorce proceedings, this process may get simplified in that the court may determine a point at which any newly acquired asset is separate property.

-There are many different types of alimony (spousal support) in Tennessee, and each are dependent on the parties’ length of marriage, individual assets, and a variety of other factors.
+There are many different types of alimony, also known as spousal support, in Tennessee and each are dependent on the parties’ length of marriage, individual assets, and a variety of other factors.

-Child Support is established based on Tennessee laws of Child Support Guidelines as well as many other factors, including, amount of time child resides with each parent, and day care and medical/health care costs.
+Child support is established based on Tennessee laws of child support guidelines as well as many other factors, including, the amount of time the child resides with each parent, and day care and medical/health care costs.

 The divorce process includes many layers, all of which must be expertly handled and negotiated so that you can move on to the next phase of your life.
 If you are considering divorce, attorney JennyLynn Carey at JLCarey & Associates, PLLC may be able to help you.
 Complete this online form to schedule a consultation with an experienced and caring divorce and family law attorney.